jmcnamara/rust_xlsxwriter/examples/Readme.md

   "area" of a chart.
 In Excel the chart area is the background area behind the chart.

+* doc_chart_set_hole_size.rs - An example of formatting the chart hole size for doughnut charts.

 * doc_chart_set_plot_area_format.rs - An example of formatting the chart
   "area" of a chart.
 In Excel the plot area is the area between the axes on which the chart series are plotted.

+* doc_chart_set_point_colors.rs - An example of setting the individual
+  segment colors of a Pie chart.

+* doc_chart_set_points.rs - An example of formatting the chart rotation for pie and doughnut charts.

+* doc_chart_set_rotation.rs - An example of formatting the chart rotation for pie and doughnut charts.

 * doc_chart_set_width.rs - A simple chart example using the rust_xlsxwriter
   library.